immutant/openshift-immutant-cart/README.md

     rhc app-create -s yourapp https://raw.github.com/immutant/openshift-immutant-cart/master/metadata/manifest.yml

 Replace `yourapp` with the name of your application.
 The `-s` option sets your app to be scalable.
+Once created, you can login to your gear like so:

+    rhc ssh yourapp

+At which point, you can monitor your Immutant like so:

+    tail -f immutant/logs/server.log

+Alternatively, you can tail the log without first logging in:

+    rhc tail yourapp -f immutant/logs/server.log

 When you see `Deployed "your-clojure-application.clj"` in the log, point a browser at the following link (adjusted for your namespace)